-Also, keep carbohydrate snacks like candy, dried fruit or dry cereal handy when you experience low blood sugar.
+Also, keep carbohydrate snacks like candy, dried fruit, or dry cereal handy when you experience low blood sugar.
 A glucagon injection kit will be vital if low blood sugar causes a seizure or unconsciousness.
 Dr. Roach highly recommends carrying fast-acting glucose whenever you exercise or are away from home.
 “Foods such as candy and raisins, for example, are not as reliable as pure glucose tablets and gels in terms of raising the blood glucose quickly and may not contain enough sugar to get the job done,” Dr. Roach warns.
 Finally, stash an extra water bottle.
 With everyone needs to be hydrated when exercising, type 2 diabetics staying hydrated with water can help keep blood sugars in the target range.
-Here are some ways to maintain healthy blood sugar level.

 Eating the right snacks for the type of activity

 More strenuous activities like jogging can lower blood sugar levels more dramatically.
 Sensible eating before working out can make a difference.
 “Slower digesting carbs and/or carbs with a side of protein can help stabilize blood sugars ahead of exercise,” says Rachel Head, RD, certified diabetes educator at One Drop.
-Head suggests banana slices with peanut butter, apple slices with almonds or Greek yogurt for pre-workout snacks.
+Head suggests banana slices with peanut butter, apple slices with almonds, or Greek yogurt for pre-workout snacks.
 “The amount will vary based on how long and how intense the activity is, as well as whether the medication will be at peak effectiveness at the time of activity.”
-These are the snacks diabetics should and shouldn’t be eating.

 Managing target heart rate